oracle/helm-charts/tuxedo/charts/tuxedo-bankapp/README.md

-# Oracle Tuxedo `bankapp` Sample Application
+# Oracle Tuxedo Service Architecture Leveraging Tuxedo (SALT) `bankapp` Sample Application

 This Helm chart creates an Oracle Tuxedo  sample `bankapp` application with services sch as `INQUIRY`, `TRANSFER`, `DEPOSIT`, `WITHDRAWAL` and other similar services.

 ## Prerequisites

-* Build a `tuxedo-bankapp` container image using the [Oracle Tuxedo bankapp image](../../../../docker-images/Archive/OracleTuxedo/salt/samples/bankapp)
+* Build a `tuxedo-bankapp` container image using the [Oracle Tuxedo bankapp image](https://github.com/oracle/docker-images/tree/main/OracleTuxedo/salt/samples/bankapp)

 * Push the `tuxedo-bankapp` image that you built in the preceding step to a private container registry and note down its location.
 This location will be used in the `helm install` step later in this procedure.